zhenliu2012/data-structures-python/README.md

 # TDI 12-Day program
-This repo contains python codes for the 12-Day program for the Data Incubator data science bootcamp.
+This repo contains python codes for the 12-Day program for data-science fellow program at The Data Incubator.

 ## Notes